Stingerman06/Stingerman06_FFXRandomizerPack/README.md

 Meaning you don't have to use something like PowerShell or Command Prompt(yay!)

-# Release has been temproarily removed!
+# Release has been temporarily removed!

 This has been removed temporarily to get some randomizers packed in and started.
 When this gets started, this message will go away!